What is cerebral palsy?

 - A weak or shrill cry.

-Some problems related to CP become more evident over time or develop as a child grows.
+Some problems related to CP become more clear over time.
+Or they may develop as a child grows.
 These may include:

-- Smaller muscles in affected arms or legs.
-Nervous system problems prevent movement in affected arms and legs.
-Inactivity affects muscle growth.
+- Smaller muscles in the affected arms or legs.
+Nervous system problems prevent movement in the affected arms and legs.
+Not being active affects how the muscles grow.

-- Abnormal sensations and perceptions.
-Some people with CP feel pain when touched lightly.
+- Abnormal sensations.
+Some people who have CP feel pain when touched lightly.
 Even everyday activities, such as brushing teeth, may hurt.
-Abnormal sensations can also make it hard to identify common objects by touch, such as feeling the difference between a soft foam ball and a hard baseball.
+Abnormal sensations can also make it hard to identify common objects by touch.

 - Skin irritation.
 Drooling is common when facial and throat muscles are affected.
 Drooling irritates the skin, particularly around the mouth, chin, and chest.

 - Dental problems.
-Children who have difficulty brushing their teeth have increased risk of developing cavities and gum disease (gingivitis).
-Seizure medicines may also contribute toward developing gum disease.
+Children who have trouble brushing their teeth have a greater risk of getting cavities and gum disease (gingivitis).
+Seizure medicines may also lead to gum disease.

 - Accidents.
 Falls and other accidents are a risk, depending on muscle control, joint stiffness, and general physical strength.
-Also, CP-related seizures can cause accidental injuries.
+And CP-related seizures can cause injuries.

-All people with cerebral palsy (CP) have some problems with body movement and posture, but many babies do not show signs of CP at birth.
-Parents and caregivers may notice the first signs of CP, such as the baby not rolling over, sitting, crawling, or walking at the expected ages.
+All people who have cerebral palsy (CP) have some problems with body movement and posture.
+But many babies don't show signs of CP at birth.
+Parents and caregivers may notice the first signs of CP.
+For example, the baby may not roll over, sit, crawl, or walk at the expected ages.

 Signs of CP may become more obvious as the child grows.
 Some developmental problems may not appear until after a baby's first year.
-The brain injury that causes CP does not get worse over time, but its effects can appear, change, or become more severe as the child gets older.
+The brain injury that causes CP doesn't get worse over time.
+But its effects can appear, change, or become more severe as the child gets older.

-- Most people with CP have a type of spastic cerebral palsy.
+Most people who have CP have a type of spastic cerebral palsy.
 This can affect the whole body but may only affect parts of the body in some children.
-For example, a child with spastic cerebral palsy may develop symptoms mostly in one leg or one side of the body.
-Most children usually learn ways to accommodate for their handicaps.
-Some people can live on their own, and others live and work in situations that provide some level of assistance.
-When both legs are affected, children can move around with the help of a scooter board (a device used to self-propel while lying down), modified stroller, wheelchair, or other special equipment.
+For example, a child with spastic cerebral palsy may have symptoms mostly in one leg or on one side of the body.
+Most children usually learn ways to adapt to their movement problems, like using special devices and equipment to move around.

-- Total body cerebral palsy causes the most severe problems.
-Severe spastic CP and athetoid (dyskinetic) CP are types of total body CP.
+Total body cerebral palsy causes the most severe problems.
 Many of those affected are not able to take care of themselves, either because of severe physical disabilities or intellectual disability.
-But some people can live on their own with the help of family members and/or health care aides.
+But some people can live on their own with the help of family members, health care aides, or both.

-- Other medical conditions, such as vision or hearing problems, are often associated with CP.
-Sometimes these conditions are known right away, and in other cases they are not detected until a child gets older.
+Some children with CP may have complications, such as seizures.
+Other medical conditions, such as vision or hearing problems, are often associated with CP.
+Sometimes these conditions are known right away.
+In other cases, they aren't found until a child gets older.

-Also, just like people with normal physical development, people with CP have social and emotional concerns throughout their lives.
-Because their physical limitations may add to these concerns, people with CP need the awareness and consideration of others.
+Just like people who have normal physical development, people who have CP have social and emotional concerns throughout their lives.
+Because their physical limitations may add to these concerns, people who have CP need the awareness and consideration of others.